icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 ## About
 This is a community resource for informational use only - listing of a project/product does not imply endorsement.

-This list is built and mantainted by open source community contirbutors like you!
+This list is built and maintained by open source community contributors like you!
 [MobilityData](https://mobilitydata.org/) stewards the project.

-#Awesome-transit was originally created by [Luqmaan Dawoodjee](https://github.com/luqmaan) and was stewarded by the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/) for several years before the project was transfered to MobilityData.
+#Awesome-transit was originally created by [Luqmaan Dawoodjee](https://github.com/luqmaan) and was stewarded by the [Center for Urban Transportation Research](https://www.cutr.usf.edu/) at the [University of South Florida](http://www.usf.edu/) for several years before the project was transferred to MobilityData.